0xOxygenExcluded/rust-api-gateway/README.md

 The gateway will start on `http://127.0.0.1:3030`

-To check functionality of api-gateway you may use "helloservice" and "client" script.
+To check functionality of api-gateway you may use "helloservice" and "client" scripts.
 To test api-gateway repeat same steps in "How to use" section, but into helloservice/ and client/ directories or you can use your own service.